Imaigal: Plot

 Akbar Basha is a do-gooder fisherman and don protecting his fishing community against the evil rich man played by Sudarshan.
-Sudarshan's son cheats Saritha, impregnates her and leaves her.
-Akbar Basha takes her under his wing without knowing who cheated her for Sudarshan's son is a do-gooder himself and joins with Basha to provide legal aid.
-Basha also has vowed to kill whoever had cheated Saritha.
+Sudarshan's son cheats Kasthuri, impregnates her and leaves her.
+Akbar Basha takes her under his wing without knowing that whoever cheated her for Sudarshan's son is the do-gooder himself and joins with Basha to provide legal aid.
+Basha also has vowed to kill whoever had cheated Kasthuri.
 Eventually, Sarath Babu is married and at a critical point, to save Akbar Basha, Saritha risks and loses the life of her child.

-In the end, when Akbar Basha finds out the truth, he goes to kill Sarath Babu who is saved by dying Saritha killing Akbar Basha to save her lover.
+In the end, when Akbar Basha finds out the truth, he goes to kill Sarath Babu who is saved by dying Kasthuri, killing Akbar Basha to save her lover.